jocelinkisenga/E-learning/README.md

     }
 ```

 ### create course end-point :          /course
-  to create a course you need first to make a request and let the admin allow you.
+  to create a course you need first to make a request (permission) and let the admin allow you.
   The end-point for creating a course is <strong> /course </strong>, with the POST http method.

 #### headers
   ```javascript